Get a free estimate

-This time of year homeowners should begin inspecting their lawns for fall armyworms.
-We have already had some reports in the Birmingham area in mid-July.
-Problems with armyworms start in extreme south Alabama in late July to early August and then move northward.
-Well-fertilized and watered Bermudagrass and new Bermudagrass sod is the turfgrass most commonly attacked by armyworms.
-Homeowners frequently notice the worms shortly after their grass starts to thin.
+Fall armyworm outbreaks can be difficult to predict, and before you know it, they’ll have eaten up all your good plants.
+This time of year, homeowners should begin inspecting their lawns for fall armyworms.
+We are receiving numerous reports of armyworm infestations from Montgomery to Huntsville.
+Problems with armyworms start in extreme south Alabama in late July and then move northward.
+Armyworms frequently attack well-fertilized and watered bermudagrass and new bermudagrass sod.
+Homeowners often notice the worms when they see their grass starting to thin.

-White Moths lay eggs on vertical surfaces like privacy fences.
-Eggs hatch and larva crawl down to the turf.
-Begin eating green blades of grass and turn in to adult armyworms.
-Damage is usually seen first adjacent to these areas.
-Birds are commonly seen feeding in lawns with armyworm infestations and can be a good indicator of a problem.
+A whitish-gray moth lays eggs on a vertical surface like a privacy fence.
+When the eggs hatch, the larva crawl down to the turf, begin eating green grass blades, and turn into adult armyworms.
+You will see the first signs of damage adjacent to these areas.
+Birds like crows are commonly seen feeding in lawns with armyworm infestations and can be a good indicator of a problem.

-Fall Armyworms are susceptible to cold, and cannot survive the winter temperatures in the central and southern United States.
-Each summer, adult moths fly from the north from Central and South America.
-Armyworm damage often seems to appear "overnight", but the small worms may be feeding for some time before being noticed.
-Most of the damage is caused by the oldest/largest caterpillars which eat much larger quantities of foliage.
+Fall Armyworms are susceptible to cold and can't survive the winter temperatures in the central and southern United States.
+Each summer, adult moths fly north from Central and South America.
+Although armyworm damage seems to appear "overnight," the small worms may have been feeding for some time before being noticed.
+Most of the damage is caused by the oldest and largest caterpillars because they eat much larger quantities of foliage.

-Armyworms are also mobile will move into a previously non-infested area in search of food once an adjacent field or lawn has been defoliated.
-They may hatch and begin in an adjacent lawn and then move into yours.
+Armyworms are mobile and will move into a previously non-infested area in search of food once they've defoliated a field or lawn.
+They may hatch and begin their life cycle in an adjacent lawn before moving into yours.
 So it is important to not only inspect your lawn but watch your neighbor's lawn as well for signs of damage.

-If you would like more information or if you believe Fall Armyworms are attacking your lawn, call Waynes for a free inspection.
+If you want more information or believe Fall Armyworms are attacking your lawn, contact us for a free inspection.